US Cash Products-Harbor gasoline up on refinery issues

 In Harbor distillate trade, export talk bolstered ultra-low-sulfur diesel

-differentials by a quarter cent per gallon to 6.50/7.00 cents over July NYMEX
+differentials by half a cent per gallon to 6.75/7.25 cents over July NYMEX

 In the Midwest, Group Three gasoline differentials fell 2.25 cents a gallon